 VISITING HOSPITAL

-All hospital visitors are recommended to wear a medical face mask.
+All hospital visitors are encouraged to wear a medical face mask.
 Expand this message for information about visiting hospital.

 Last updated:

-Some visitor restrictions for all Te Whatu Ora Waitaha Canterbury hospitals and health facilities remain in place, but we have relaxed others.
+Some visitor restrictions for all Health New Zealand | Te Whatu Ora Waitaha Canterbury hospitals and health facilities remain in place, but we have relaxed others.

-There is still a heightened risk to vulnerable people in hospital and so we recommend all people wear a mask when visiting any of our facilities and follow other advice designed to keep patients, staff and visitors safe.
+There is still a heightened risk to vulnerable people in hospital and we encourage all people wear a mask when visiting any of our facilities and follow other advice designed to keep patients, staff and visitors safe.

-• Visitors or support people must not visit our facilities if they are unwell.
-Do not visit if you have recently tested positive for COVID-19 and haven’t completed your isolation period.
+• Visitors or support people are advised to not visit our facilities if they are unwell.
+We advise that you do not visit if you have recently tested positive for COVID-19 and haven’t completed your isolation period.

 • Patients may have more than one visitor, except in some situations such as multi-bed rooms where it can cause overcrowding.

-• Surgical/medical masks are recommended be worn at all sites.
+• Surgical/medical masks are encouraged to be worn at all sites.
 Masks will be provided if you don’t have one.

 Thank you in advance for your patience and understanding as our staff work hard to protect and care for some of the most vulnerable in our community.